dohanputter/qa-hub-prototype/README.md

 3. **Click "Sign in with GitLab"** - You'll be instantly logged in as "Mock Tester"

 4. **Explore the app** with pre-populated mock data:
-   - 2 mock projects
+   - 4 mock projects (Bob Go, Bobe, Bob Shop App, Bob Pay)
-   - 2 mock issues
+   - 5 mock issues with various labels
-   - Mock labels and members
+   - Project-specific labels and team members

 ## Database Management